bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week_3/README.md

 This week we discuss about the following topics

-- Recap of post-synthesis and GLS         Simulation <a href> Post-synthesis and GLS Simulation </a>
+- Recap of post-synthesis and GLS         Simulation <a href> Post-synthesis and GLS Simulation/README.md</a>
 - Fundamentals of OpenSTA
 - Installation of OpenSTA